DeSevilla/soundproof/README.md

 and proofs as elements of those types.
 For example, a function from type A to type B takes a proof of proposition A and produces a proof of proposition B, which corresponds to logical implication.
-[Dependent types](https://en.wikipedia.org/wiki/Dependent_type) can represent essentially all mathematical propositions, and thus are used as the basis for many theorem provers, including [Coq](https://coq.inria.fr/)/[Rocq](https://rocq-prover.org/about#history), [Agda](https://github.com/agda/agda), and [Lean](https://lean-lang.org/).
+[Dependent types](https://en.wikipedia.org/wiki/Dependent_type) can represent essentially all mathematical propositions, and thus dependently-typed lambda calculi are used as the basis for many theorem provers, including [Coq](https://coq.inria.fr/)/[Rocq](https://rocq-prover.org/about#history), [Agda](https://github.com/agda/agda), and [Lean](https://lean-lang.org/).

-This project is based on [LambdaPi](https://www.andres-loeh.de/LambdaPi/), a very simple version of the DTLC whose first priority is ease of implementation.
+This project's DTLC is based on [LambdaPi](https://www.andres-loeh.de/LambdaPi/), a very simple version of the DTLC whose first priority is ease of implementation.
 Notably, LambdaPi forgoes the universe hierarchy of usual dependent type theories for simplicity, so the type of Type is Type; this is essentially similar to the naive set theory idea